JustinTimperio/pacback/README.md

 ### Metadata Files
-Restore Point metadata files contain information in a human readable format about the system and packages installed on the system at the time of its creation.
+Restore Point metadata files contain information in a human readable format about packages installed at the time of its creation along with other information.
 This information is used by Pacback to restore older versions of packages and provide general information about the Restore Point.
 Each meta data file will look something like this:

 > ====== Pacback RP #02 ======
 Date Created: 2019/12/02